 Under the bill, the owner or operator of a high hazard train is required to post on its website, to the extent that the information does not conflict with federal law, information concerning: the routes and volumes of cargoes updated on a monthly basis; an analysis of the consequences of maximum discharges from the high hazard trains owned or operated in the state; a copy of the most current discharge response, cleanup, and contingency plan; and a railroad routing analysis and any accompanying documentation that impacted the owner or operator’s decision in routing the train through the state.

 The bill also requires the owner or operator of a high hazard train to offer training to the emergency services personnel of every local unit having jurisdiction along the travel route of the high hazard train.
 The bill also requires that the owner or operator of a high hazard train that has experienced a discharge that requires emergency response action to deliver and deploy sufficient emergency response, recovery, and containment equipment and trained personnel to contain and recover the discharged materials and protect the public within a certain timeframe.

 The bill requires the DEP to review plans or plan renewals within six months of filing and plan amendments within 60 days of filing.
 If a plan, plan renewal, or plan amendment is disapproved, the owner or operator of the high hazard train is required to submit a revised plan or plan amendment within 30 days from the receipt of written notice of the disapproval.
 Lastly, the bill permits the DEP to issue civil administrative penalties for violations under the bill.

-The bill has been referred to the Assembly Transportation and Independent Authorities Committee.
+The bill was released by the Assembly Transportation and Independent Authorities Committee.